 At A&G we are always interested in women’s stories.
-When we received this one from a reader who, understandably, wishes to remain anonymous, we felt we should publish it.
+When we received this one from Joanna Meilleur, who lives in Canada, we felt we should publish it.
 Perhaps you have some advice or comfort to offer her.
 If so, please leave a message in the comments section at the end of this article.

 I must admit that I’ve been having a very difficult time since lockdown last March.
 One of my adult children has become drawn into this whole Covid conspiracy theory, anti-mask way of thinking and it has caused myself and the rest of the family, considerable heartache.

 My child is in his early 30’s and has lived alone for a long time.
 He has some mental health issues and struggles with depression.
 He hasn’t worked since he was 18 and receives a disability payment each month from the government.
 He’s was difficult to manage when he was a child and has had very different ideas for as long as I can remember.
 But these differences have always been what’s made him special and unique and funny and interesting.